The Ultimate Guide to Computer Backups: Your Business's Last Line of Defense

 1. Automate Everything

-Manual backups are destined to fail.
-People forget, get busy, or go on vacation.
-The single most important thing you can do is to automate your backup schedule.
-All reputable backup software and computer backup services offer robust scheduling options.
-Set it and forget it.
-Your backups should run consistently in the background—daily, or even more frequently for critical data—without requiring any human intervention.
-Automation ensures consistency and removes the risk of human error.
+Manual backups are doomed to fail.
+We forget, we get busy, we go on vacation.
+The most critical step you can take is to automate your backup schedule.
+Every good backup software and computer backup service allows you to 'set it and forget it'.
+Your backups should run like clockwork in the background without anyone having to lift a finger.
+Automation means consistency.

 2. Encrypt Your Backups